RobertsLab/resources/docs/code_Snippets.md

 `do mv "$file" ${file// /};`

  - Tells bash to use the move command (`mv`) and use the current contents of the variable `$file` as the initial filename.
 The `${file// /}` is a substitution command that tells bash to use the contents of the `file` variable and replace all spaces (`//` ; note - there should be a space after the last slash here) with nothing (`/` - you can add text after this slash to replace with information of your choice).
-The The `;` is needed for bash for loop formatting.
+The `;` is needed for bash for loop formatting.

 `done`
  - Ends the for loop